Kitty Kelley: Jacqueline Onassis and Elizabeth Taylor biographies

 Kelley's first celebrity biography was Jackie Oh!
-(1978), a life of Jacqueline Kennedy Onassis, which was written at the request of Lyle Stuart, who launched the book into the New York Times Best Seller List.
+(1978), a life of Jacqueline Kennedy Onassis, which was written at the request of Lyle Stuart, who launched the book into the New York Times Best Seller list.
 In the book, Kelley describes John F. Kennedy's womanizing and includes "revelations" about Onassis's love life, her depression and electric shock treatment.
 Kelley's publisher Lyle Stuart was later quoted saying "at the time I believed her shock-treatment story.
 Looking back, I feel I was had and the whole thing was a fable.
 I doubt that it ever happened.
 And knowing how she makes things up, I believe she was sure she could get away with it because no one would sue."
 Journalist Michael Crowley stated Jackie Oh! contained "core truths—including an unflinching look at JFK that showed him to have been 'more of a Romeo than has been previously revealed.'"

 This book was followed by Elizabeth Taylor: The Last Star (1981).

 His Way

-Kelley's next book, His Way: The Unauthorized Biography of Frank Sinatra (1986), was declared "an act of bravery".
+Kelley's next book, His Way: The Unauthorized Biography of Frank Sinatra (1986), was declared "an act of bravery."
 Kelley discussed Sinatra's marriages, affairs and links to the Mob.
 Sinatra filed a $2 million lawsuit to prevent it from being published but subsequently dropped it.

-The book was number one on the New York Times Best Seller List and hit best-seller lists in England, Canada, Australia and France.
-William Safire of The New York Times said "His Way...turns out to be the most eye-opening celebrity biography of our time."
-In The Washington Post, Jonathan Yardley, wrote that "His Way is such an improvement over her two previous books ... that comparisons border on the pointless."
+The book was number one on the New York Times Best Seller list and hit best-seller lists in England, Canada, Australia and France.
+William Safire of The New York Times said "His Way... turns out to be the most eye-opening celebrity biography of our time."
+In The Washington Post, Jonathan Yardley wrote that "His Way is such an improvement over her two previous books... that comparisons border on the pointless."

+Aside from praise, the book also immediately received backlash, mainly from eyewitnesses to the events described.
+Actress Elizabeth Taylor, for example, called Kelley "not a biographer, but a fantasist".
+Dutch historians Ter Braake (PhD) and Ter Braake-Gunsing in 2025 qualified the book as "a hodgepodge of decades-old gossip and lies from tabloid papers and anti-Italian conservative journalists who equated any push for social justice with communism.
+These ancient stories were mixed with fabricated, distorted and exaggerated testimonies—often from anonymous sources, deceased individuals, former enemies, or people with no close ties to Sinatra whatsoever."